ikr/ikr.su-blog/_posts/2018-09-03-parsing-fixed-width-data-columns-using-enums.markdown

 This week at work I had to deal with [fixed-width column data like this.](https://www.six-group.com/interbank-clearing/dam/downloads/bc-bank-master/bcbankenstamm) That
 is: a plain text file where each line holds a single record with a predefined order of columns/fields.
-Each column has a predefined length (in symbols).
+Each column has a predefined length (in symbols), and, if the value is shorter, it's padded with spaces.
 Every line contains every column, and, therefore, every line has exactly the same length.
 For example,

      Field A | Field B   | Field C     |…
     01234567890123456789AB0123456789ABCD…
-    01234567890123456789AB0123456789ABCD…
+    X         YYY         ZZZ           …
     …

 having the lengths of 10, 12, and 14 respectively, would be